cabouman/mbirjax/docs/source/usr_parameters.rst

 sharpness : float
     Specifies the sharpness of the reconstruction.
 Defaults to 0.0.
 Larger values produce sharper images.
 Smaller values produce softer images.

+snr_db : float
+    Specifies the assumed signal-to-noise ratio in dB of the sinogram data.
+Defaults to 30.0.
+Larger values produce sharper and more edgy images.
+Smaller values produce softer and less edgy images.

 verbose : int
     Larger values produce more status information.
 Defaults to 0 for silent operation.